movementlabsxyz/MIP/MIP/mip-34/README.md

 ## Motivation

 Two chains are present in our architecture: a base chain (or L1) and a second chain (or L2).
-We refer to L2 as a chain that is not the base chain.Rollups and other types of chains may publish or secure transaction data in a data availability (DA) layer or at Ethereum mainnet (L1).
+Rollups and other types of chains may publish or secure transaction data in a data availability (DA) layer or at Ethereum mainnet (L1).

 Validity and optimistic rollups can finalize transactions within approximately 30 minutes and ~1 week, respectively.
 Until a transaction is finalized, there is no assurance about its validity and result (success or failure).
 This can be a limiting factor for certain types of DeFi applications.

 Our objective is to enable transaction issuers to quickly get some guarantees that their transactions are correctly and successfully included in a block.
 The crypto-economic security is provided by a Proof-of-Stake (PoS) protocol.
 This mechanism can be deployed independently for a chain, or used in combination with existing settlement mechanisms, such as ZK and optimistic settlements.

-As a result, users can rely and trust the **Fastconfirmation** (sometimes also described as L2-finality) to use as confirmation, or if the chain is configured to do so, wait for L1-finality, such as through **Postconfirmation**, end of challenge window for fraud proofs (optimistic rollup), or verification of a ZK-proof (validity rollup).
+As a result, users can rely and trust the **Fastconfirmation** (sometimes also described as L2-finality) to use as confirmation.
+If the chain is configured to do so, wait for L1-finality, such as through **Postconfirmation**, end of challenge window for fraud proofs (optimistic rollup), or verification of a ZK-proof (validity rollup).

-A introduction to FFS can be found in [this blog post on Fast Finality Settlement](https://blog.movementlabs.xyz/article/security-and-fast-finality-settlement).
-A more detailed description of a (partial) implementation of the mechanism is available at [this blog post on Postconfirmations](https://blog.movementlabs.xyz/article/Postconfirmations-L2s-rollups-blockchain-movement).
+A introduction to Postconfirmation can be found in [this blog post](https://blog.movementlabs.xyz/article/security-and-fast-finality-settlement) and a more detailed description of a (partial) implementation of the mechanism is available at [this blog post](https://blog.movementlabs.xyz/article/Postconfirmations-L2s-rollups-blockchain-movement).

 This MIP provides an overview of an architecture of FFS, and its main components.